kaga0008/CST8916_Assignment_1/README.md

 ### Summary:
 In summary, both REST and GraphQL can manage the chat system’s data and authentication effectively.
 REST is easier for simple operations such as login, sending, or storing messages, while GraphQL provides more flexibility and efficiency for retrieving related data like users and messages together.
-However, since both methods rely on the client requesting data, real-time updates require a separate technology such as WebSockets, which will be discussed in the next section.
+However, since both methods rely on the client requesting data, real-time updates require a separate technology such as WebSockets, which will be discussed in the next section..

 **Sources:**
 [1] https://auth0.com/docs/secure/tokens/json-web-tokens